 Prof Heila Lotz- Sisitka is a Distinguished Professor at Rhodes University and holds the South African Research Chairs Initiative (SARChI) Chair in Global Change and Social Learning Systems.

-Based in Rhodes University’s Environmental Learning Research Centre, Lotz- Sisitka is a professor in Education, and for the past 22 years, her research has focussed broadly on education system development and transformative social learning for green, more socially just and sustainable economies and societies at local, regional, and international levels.
+Based in the Environmental Learning Research Centre in the Rhodes Education Faculty, Lotz- Sisitka is a Professor in Education.
+Her research over 25 years has focussed broadly on education system development and transformative social learning for green, more socially just and sustainable economies and societies at local, regional, and international levels.

-Lotz- Sisitka’s research will produce knowledge at the science-society interface, focusing on how learning leads development.
+Lotz- Sisitka’s research produces knowledge at the science-society interface, focusing on how learning leads development.
 This is critical for enabling a climate resilient development path in South Africa, and for facilitating access to new job opportunities opening up within the green economy.

 Lotz- Sisitka said that she anticipates a reduction in management responsibilities, allowing her time to strengthen her main research and publish more of it in the future.